There are some affiliate links below, but they are all products I highly recommend. For more info, view my disclosure here.

 Minimize Inflammation From Processed Foods

-Inflammation is a major cause of disease and premature ageing, in both dogs and humans, processed foods are inherently inflammatory and often arthritis and pancreatitis are the result when providing a diet overly reliant on processed food.
+Inflammation is a major cause of disease and premature ageing, in both dogs and humans, processed foods are inherently inflammatory and often arthritis and pancreatitis are the result when providing a diet overly reliant on processed food with low nutrition value.

 Try To Feed Your Dog Raw Food